shubhiscoding/verify-bot/README.md

    - Verify that the bot has permission to manage roles
    - Check if the role ID in the .env file is correct
    - Ensure the bot's role is higher than the role it's trying to assign

+4. **Database Migration Issues**
+   - Check migration logs with `pnpm migration:list`
+   - Use `pnpm migration:repair` for inconsistencies
+   - Ensure you have the latest migrations
+   - Backup data before running migrations in production

 ## License